Freeview (UK): Freeview Play

-Freeview Play combines the existing live television service with catch-up TV (BBC iPlayer, ITVX, STV Player, Channel 4, S4C Clic, My5, U, Pop Player, CBS Catchup Channels UK, Legend) on a variety of compatible TV and set-top boxes via the user's standard broadband Internet connection.
+Freeview Play combines the existing live television service with catch-up TV (BBC iPlayer, ITVX, STV Player, Channel 4, S4C Clic, 5, U, CBS Catchup Channels UK, Legend) on a variety of compatible TV and set-top boxes via the user's standard broadband Internet connection.
 Its main purpose is to provide easy access to catch-up services by scrolling backwards on the traditional electronic programming guide (EPG); YouView is a similar but competing combination of live Freeview and catch-up using the EPG.

 The technology is an open standard, but with prominent Freeview Play branding.
 The service launched in October 2015, on compliant equipment, initially 2015 Panasonic TV receivers and Humax set-top boxes, including existing models with a software update.
 Other manufacturers were announcing new models "later this year [i.e. 2015]".
 The 2017 specification for Freeview Play includes support for HDR video using hybrid log–gamma (HLG), when playing on-demand broadband content.

 Mobile app

 In 2019, Freeview released an app for iOS and Android devices.
-The app provides a centralised TV guide for 23 channels and the ability to watch them through BBC iPlayer, ITVX, STV Player, Channel 4, My5 and UKTV Play.
+The app provides a TV guide for a limited number (23) of the Freeview channels and the ability to watch them via the various channel player apps: BBC iPlayer, ITVX, STV Player, Channel 4, 5 and UKTV Play.
+The user must install these apps and register on them.
+The app was criticised when released as "simply a shiny TV guide app".
+As of 2026 it remains unable to play content, requiring the different player apps such as iPlayer.